Tineco A10 Review

 The soft roller power brush is only available if you purchase the Master version, while the multi-tasker brush is available in all A10 models.

-While the soft roller is an excellent tool for cleaning hard surfaces, the A10’s standard brush roll will be able to handle stuff like dust without any issues.
+While the soft roller is an excellent tool for cleaning hard surfaces, the A10’s standard brush roll will handle dust without any issues.

-However, it will struggle with cleaning large piles of messes as it lacks a funnel that the Pure One S12 has that will prevent it from pushing dirt forward.
+However, it will struggle with cleaning large piles of mess as it lacks a funnel that the Pure One S12 has, which will prevent it from pushing dirt forward.

 Minus the tube, this vacuum is usable as a handheld, thanks to the variety of attachments.

-It doesn’t have a diverse collection of tools, as you’ll see with the A11, but the good news is you can purchase any of the A11 tools, and it’ll fit on the A10.
+It doesn’t have a diverse collection of tools, as you’ll see with the A11, but the good news is you can purchase any of the A11 tools, and they’ll fit on the A10.

 Cleaning performance